-In our earlier studies, we introduced the dot product to introduce a richer geometric perspective on some key ideas.
-In particular, we could use the dot product to detect when vectors are orthogonal, and this led to many simplifications.
-For instance, the inverse of a matrix whose columns form an orthonormal basis of \(\real^n\) is just the transpose of that matrix.
+In our earlier studies, the dot product helped us develop a richer, geometric perspective on some key ideas.
+In particular, we could use the dot product to detect when vectors are orthogonal, and this led to important ideas, such as least squares and the singular value decomposition.

-As we expand our study to consider more general vector spaces, we need to introduce a concept like the dot product for vector spaces.
-This leads us to the concept of an inner product.
+As we expand our study to consider more general vector spaces, we would like to generalize the dot product so that it applies more generally.
+This leads us to inner products.

 Things are a little different when we are using complex numbers.
 If \(z\) is a general complex number, then \(z^2\) is not guaranteed to be real, much less nonnegative.
 To preserve the positivity condition above, remember that the complex conjugate is defined by

-With this definition, the three properties above still hold except that the symmetry condition is modified to \(\vvec\cdot\wvec =
+With this definition, the three properties above still hold except that the symmetry condition is modified to \(\wvec\cdot\vvec =

 In fact, this is true if \(V=\real^n\) as well.
 If \(x\) is real, then \(\conj{x} = x\) so the conjugate symmetry condition is the same as the symmetry condition above.